codama-idl/codama/packages/renderers-core/README.md

 ### Accessing content from a `RenderMap`

 The `RenderMap` class provides several methods to access the content of the files it manages.
 The `get` method returns the content of a file from its relative path.
-If the file does not exist on the `RenderMap`, a `KINOBI_ERROR__VISITORS__RENDER_MAP_KEY_NOT_FOUND` error will be thrown.
+If the file does not exist on the `RenderMap`, a `CODAMA_ERROR__VISITORS__RENDER_MAP_KEY_NOT_FOUND` error will be thrown.

 ```ts
 const content: string = renderMap.get('programs/token.ts');